Why I Teach

 These days I can be found helping those that’ve faced their own challenges.
 Teaching them from a lifetime’s experience the lessons that’ve helped me through the crazy turbulent happy catastrophe of sadness and joy we call life.

-Whether it’s working with people who’ve suffered through sexual abuse, physical/mental disease or the stress, fears, anxieties and trauma faced by first responders or those just facing their everyday lives I’m a call or message away.
+Whether it’s working with people who’ve suffered through sexual abuse, physical/mental illness and disease, the stress, fears, anxieties and trauma faced by first responders or those just facing their everyday lives I’m a call or message away.

 When not working, I’m usually looking into or trying some new adventure and spending time with my family.
-Both the boys are now teenagers!
+Both the boys keep growing, exploring and setting off on their own journeys!
 It’s truly the greatest adventure!

 If you need a hand, a nudge or even a friendly ear that can listen and show you another way forward give me a ring.
 I’m always happy to see if I can help.